-Advertisement: This website is primarily intended as an ADVERTISEMENT and communication within the meaning of California Rules of Professional Conduct.
-No part of this website is intended as legal advice to the reader.
-The reader should rely only on the legal advice of an independent attorney licensed to practice law in the State of California.
+This website is primarily intended as an ADVERTISEMENT and communication within the meaning of the California Rules of Professional Conduct.
+No part of this website is intended as legal advice to the reader, who should rely only on the legal advice of an independent attorney that is licensed to practice law in the State of California.

 By using this website, the reader acknowledges and agrees that no attorney-client relationship is created between the reader and me.

 NO CONFIDENTIALITY CREATED

 By using this website, the user acknowledges and agrees that all communication by means of this website lacks confidentiality.